-The process for solving Motion Capture Data onto a skeleton involves defining a relationship between the motion capture data and the skeleton it drives, much in the same was as a puppeteer controls the motion of a puppet with strings.
-The points where the strings are attached on the puppet, and the length of the strings effects the ability of the puppeteer to control the puppet, and ultimately will affect the performance that the puppet is able to perform.
-If care and time is taken to create the correct relationships, even subtle details in the performance can be recreated.
+The process for solving Motion Capture Data onto a skeleton involves defining a relationship between the motion capture data and the skeleton it drives, much in the same manner as a puppeteer controls the motion of a puppet with strings.
+The points where the strings are attached on the puppet and the length of the strings affects the ability of the puppeteer to control the puppet which ultimately alter the performance of the puppet.
+If care and time is taken to create the correct relationships, subtle details in the performance can be recreated.

 PeelSolve uses a mathematical technique known as Global Optimization to achieve this task.
 Initially, a relationship between the global motion capture data and the local transforms of the skeleton is defined.
 Special locators are parented to the joints to define the positions of the motion capture markers in relation to a specific joint/segment.
 As the motion capture data moves the solver will manipulate all the joints, attempting to eliminate any gaps between the parented markers and the corresponding global position of the motion capture marker.
 As a “global” algorithm, all joints and all markers are calculated at the same time.
 This gives the potential for a very high fidelity and fluid looking result.

 Having the Global Optimization solver as a plugin for Maya greatly simplifies the process by removing the need to export to another package for solving and import back into Maya again.